Skip to Content

 Traditional Nursing Program

-BRCC is excited to announce revisions to the LPN-RN Bridge Program starting summer 2026!
+BRCC is excited to announce revisions to the LPN-RN Bridge Program!
 The clinical component of this program now starts in May, allowing students to finish within 12 months.

 To be considered for the LPN-RN Bridge Program, you must follow all deadlines outlined in the table below.
-If accepted into the LPN-RN Bridge Program, you will be notified by March 2026 to start classes in May 2026.
-This program runs for three clinical semesters, Summer 2026, Fall 2026, Spring 2027.
+If accepted into the LPN-RN Bridge Program, you will be notified by the end of February 2027 to start classes in May 2027.
+This program runs for three clinical semesters, Summer 2027, Fall 2027, Spring 2028.

 BRCC must receive a minimum number of applicants for this program to be offered.
 If the decision is made not to offer the Bridge program, students may be given an option to enter the Traditional program as a Traditional student, completing all required courses.